meierh/Embedded_System_Hands_On_I/Task_4/readme.md

 ```

 During measurement, the Raspberry Pi has been tilted and shaken, so a change in the acceleration values can be observed.
-The pressure values are quite low as this task was done during vacation in the Alps.
+The pressure values are quite low as this task was done during holiday in the Alps.